isomerpages/moh-vaccinegov/_locations/clinics.md

 As operating hours may vary, please call the respective clinics for enquiries on the vaccination cut-off time for your preferred date.

-**To book an appointment for Sinovac vaccine:**<br>
-* Contact any of the following clinics indicated with "Sinovac" vaccine type
-* For clinics (marked with an asterisk*), patients are accepted mainly through registration via vaccine.gov.sg
-* If you are making an appointment for first Dose of Sinovac, please book at Raffles City Convention Centre or the clinics (marked with an asterisk*)

 ###  **Central**
 <table>